 People sometimes question PLA because it needs industrial composting conditions to break down and these aren’t widely available.
 It’s important to realise that this problem is part of a much bigger issue.

 We have a waste crisis.
 Huge quantities of non-biodegradable plastic enter our world every second, most of it soon becoming waste.
 We also send a lot of our green waste (food, agricultural and compostable waste) to landfill, where it can’t break down properly.

-Unlike plastic, PLA is green waste.
-While plastic is designed to withstand the effects of microbes (making it non-biodegradable), PLA is designed with nature in mind and can still break down.
+Unlike plastic, PLA is green waste and can be composted.
 But what’s the point of being compostable if there isn’t enough suitable composting?
-Well, we humans have just begun waking up to how important composting is – and we’re not currently equipped to deal with ALL kinds green waste, including PLA.
+Well, we humans have only just begun waking up to how important composting is – and we’re not currently equipped to deal with ALL kinds green waste, including PLA.
 Most banana peels, carrot tops and everything else are not getting composted either.
 A whopping 40% of what we send to landfill is green waste!
 This is crazy.
 We’re sending biodegradable waste to a place where it can’t biodegrade.
 Eish.

 It’s made from renewable plants, not fossil fuels and is less environmentally damaging to produce (no oil drilling or fracking).
 It’s also certified compostable and has demonstrated that it won’t leave any toxic residues in soils.
 (This also makes it much healthier for the people using it!)

 In contrast, plastic cannot break down in any composting conditions.
 Estimates for how long it lasts range from 450 years to forever.
 And studies show that harmful additives to plastic polymers often leach out into soil and water.